reawwad/reawwad.github.io/index.md

   >    * Worked with the MR PolicyEngine team to add the Terminate Scheduled Events flow to the existing AzPECanary
   >      CRP to verify the correctness and integrity of the business model workflow.
 The AzPECanary represents a virtual machine scale     >      set(VMSS).
 Scheduled Events is an Azure Metadata service that gives the tenants time to prepare for
   >       virtual machine maintenance(Reboot - Redeploy - Terminate).
-  >       * Added VMSS terminate schedule event notification and termination of a virtual machine.
+  >       * Added VMSS terminate schedule event notification and termination flow of a virtual machine.
   >       * Added VMSS scaling out flow to increase the number of the virtual machines within
   >         the VMSS
   >       * Used c# async programming and Powershell script